Take a Hint: Critical reception

 Jessica Dawson for Common Sense Media gave the song three stars out of five, and opined that the song is "harmless and humorous", and thought it is "fun and meant to be lighthearted".
 She thought that the track's "overall message might be a little mature for young tween fans who watch the show", noting its use of innuendo and implicit profanity.
 Autumn McAlpin for The Orange County Register depicted the song as an "anti-creepy-boy tune".
 Jack Irvin of People magazine described it as "memorable", while Haley Longman of Teen.com labeled the track as "cute".
 Sara for Twist magazine described the song as "awesome", writing that "Take a Hint" will get "stuck in your head".
+Casey Epstein-Gross of Paste stated it "was my absolute favorite even as a kid", and opined "living in the hellscape that is the age of performative men, Kabir's words have never felt more apt".

 The staff of M Magazine called the track "so catchy".
 The joint website of Bop and Tiger Beat stated it is a "totally cute and catchy song that you'll absolutely love".
 Alyssa Melillo for the Long Island Press opined that the song was one of the songs that "set an energetic high bar for the show".
 Tiara B, writing for The Shade Room, put the song at number seven on her "Victorious: The Top 10 Songs That Still Have Us Hooked" list, labeling it as a "powerful duet".
 Writing for MovieWeb, Israel Olorunnisola placed "Take a Hint" at number four on his "Victorious: 10 Songs You Forgot Were Awesome" list, saying the song has a "catchy melody" and "witty and empowering lyrics".
 For Her Campus, Megan Gaertner and Allison Kane placed the song at number one on their "the Best Songs from Victorious" list, describing the track as a "complete bop" that introduced them to feminism.